xzxpurple2017/redfish/README.md

 management interfaces.
 It is an open standard currently adopted by many server builders, such as HP Enterprise, Dell EMC, and Supermicro.

-Currently, scripts here allow you to simplify the provisioning of servers that are have the Redfish standard integrated onto their management interfaces.
+Currently, my scripts here allow you to simplify the provisioning of servers that are have the Redfish standard integrated onto their management interfaces.
 In the future, I will add more and more scripts and examples for various server types.